edumserrano/dotnet-sdk-extensions/docs/dev-notes/workflows/markdown-link-check-handle-result-workflow.md

 > **Note**
 >
-> The reason to split this workflow in two, one that looks for broken links `(markdown-link-check)` and this one that processes the results `(markdown-link-check-broken-links)` is due to security.
+> The reason to split this workflow in two, one that looks for broken links `(markdown-link-check)` and this one that processes the results `(markdown-link-check-handle-result)` is due to security.
 On GitHub, workflows that run on PRs from forks of the repo run in a restricted context without access to secrets and where the `GITHUB_TOKEN` has read-only permissions.
 The main purpose for this is to protect from the threat of malicious pull requests.
 >
 > Without doing this, even if security wasn't an issue, the PRs from forked repos would fail when the `markdown-link-check` workflow tried to add a comment to a PR or create an issue.
 Both of these actions are part of the flow to detect broken markdown links and are executed by this workflow running on a priviliged context.
 >